 TSA employees pick up food delivered by ACCFB in the breakroom of the Oakland Airport on October 16, 2025.

-Just as we were in 2018 during the previous shutdown, and in 2020 during the pandemic, ACCFB stands ready to ensure no federal employee living or working in our county will need to miss meals for themselves or their families.
+Just as we were in 2018 during the previous shutdown, and in 2020 during the pandemic, ACCFB stands ready to ensure that everyone in the county has access to the food they need.
+Together with our partners, we are:

 Read and watch to learn more: